 Angularity is measured by constraining a part, usually with a sine bar, tilted to the reference angle, so that the reference surface is now parallel to the granite slab.
 By setting the part at an angle the flatness can now be measured across the now horizontal reference surface.
 The entire variation must not fall outside the tolerance zone.

 Perpendicularity and Parallelism are actually refined forms of Angularity.
 Perpendicularity describes angularity at 90° and parallelism describes it at 0°.
 All of these are profiles of orientation and are used in the exact same way.
 They also can be used with control of an axis under maximum material condition, although perpendicularity is usually the only one you will ever see with this callout.

-Orientation GD&T Symbols are also closely related to flatness when the surfaces are is flat planes.
+Orientation Geometric Dimensioning and Tolerancing Symbols are also closely related to flatness when the surfaces are is flat planes.
 When you call out any of the orientation symbols, flatness is implied (you are measuring a surface variation between two parallel planes = Flatness) However the biggest difference is that orientation callouts are measured with respect to a datum, where flatness is not.

 Angularity helps control any feature that is at an angle to another datum surface.
 Anytime you have a critical feature which mates with other parts at an angle, angularity can be used to help control the angle and flatness of the mating surfaces.
 Many stamped parts that have bent features use angularity to ensure that the 3D surface formed by the stamping operation that is formed always is controlled and encased in a tolerance zone.

 If you have a stamped part that had to hook into another part at an angle of 30 degrees, you would want to call out angularity on the “bent” feature to ensure that it is always at its proper orientation.
 If you did not use angularity you would have to both tighten the angle tolerance of the part and the thickness tolerance of the referenced surface.